elgw/mat5reader/README.md

 This repo contains a small library to read the contents of MATLAB Level 5 MAT-files, and little program that uses this library to browse MAT-files.

 You should probably not use this since MATLAB already provides a [C/C++ interface](https://se.mathworks.com/help/matlab/matlab-c-api-to-read-mat-file-data.html).

 For Python there is [`scipy.io.loadmat`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.loadmat.html).
-Thn there is of course also [GNU Octave](https://www.gnu.org/software/octave/).
+Then there is of course also [GNU Octave](https://www.gnu.org/software/octave/).
+For .NET there is the [matFileHandler](https://github.com/mahalex/MatFileHandler).

 `matreader` can be used as a library while `matbrowser` is a small utility to show how to use the `matreader` library.
 It does not have full coverage of all data types and is not extensively tested.
 On the good side it only uses `libz` and is only a few `kB` when compiled.